Use Lymwave with Claude Code through MCP

 Connect Claude Code to Lymwave MCP

-Add the Lymwave MCP server to your Claude Code environment once the tools are enabled for your account or development setup.
+Add the Lymwave MCP server to your Claude Code environment using a workspace bearer token.

 Ask for content work from the terminal